plone/training/docs/mastering-plone/volto_overrides.md

 Not very user friendly.
 Let's use one of many helpers available in Volto.

-Import the component `FormattedDate` from `@plone/volto/components` at the top of the file and use it to format the date in a readable format.
+Import the component `FormattedDate` from `@plone/volto/components` at the top of the file and use it to format the date in a human readable format.

 ```{code-block} jsx
 :emphasize-lines: 14,26-28